singhritesh85/AWS-to-Azure-Connection-using-Site2Site-and-transitgateway/README.md

 Internet Gateway Name: IGW-1
-Attach Internet Gateway to VPC
+Attach Internet Gateway to VPC-1

 create a private route table and public route table named as PrivateRT-1 and PublicRT-1.